Predicting the Mpemba Effect Using Machine Learning: Results and Discussion

-We find that for large data sets, NN2 is most accurate, though NN is almost as accurate and has the added benefit of predicting more information.
+We find that for large data sets, NN2 is most accurate, though NN is almost as accurate and has the added benefit of predicting the values of $a_2$.
 For very small training sets, NLR is the most effective method at predicting $|a_2|$, although it fails to reach a high level of accuracy with larger data sets.